dannygale/subq/README.md

 ### Long-Running Analysis
 ```
-# Start a comprehensive analysis
+# Start a comprehensive analysis with specialized profile
-subq___spawn with task "Perform a complete security audit of my AWS infrastructure" and timeout 1800
+subq___spawn with task "Perform a complete security audit of my AWS infrastructure" and timeout 1800 and profile "debug"

 # Check progress periodically
 subq___get_output with processId "audit-process"